Lalitprajapat/ONIFOOD/README.md

   -caching - faster builds
   -also do image optimization
   - minification and bundling file
   -compressing and remove all the white spaces from file
+# 2-types of routing in web-apps
+  - client side routing
+  - server side routing